 A survey of world poetry in from ancient times through modern.
-The course will emphasize discussion of historical, religious, social and cultural perspectives of the geographic areas and historical periods in which the course will emphasize discussion of social and cultural perspectives of the geographic areas and historical periods in which the literature was written.
+The course will emphasize discussion of historical, religious, social and cultural perspectives of the geographic areas and historical periods in which the literature was written.

 Prerequisite(s): ENGL 2105 and, as a prerequisite or co-requisite, ENGL 3010, or consent of the instructor.